Feluk6174/doxa_server/README.md

 ### Starting the program
 Creating a service, will make that the program starts after system reboot.

-To do this, modify the `TdR.service`, replacing `[path]` with the path to `main.py` (you can get the path runing `pwd`, and appending `/main.py` to the end), and replacing `[port]` with the port where the program will run.
+To do this, modify the `doxa.service`, replacing `[path]` with the path to `main.py` (you can get the path runing `pwd`, and appending `/main.py` to the end), and replacing `[port]` with the port where the program will run.

-Then copy the TdR.service file to the `/etc/systemd/system` folder.
+Then copy the doxa.service file to the `/etc/systemd/system` folder.
 ```
-    $ sudo cp ./TdR.service /etc/systemd/system
+    $ sudo cp ./doxa.service /etc/systemd/system
 ```

 Finally we can start the program.
 ```
-    $ sudo systemctl start TdR
+    $ sudo systemctl start doxa
 ```

 And enable it, this will make the program start after reboot
 ```
-    $ sudo systemctl enable TdR
+    $ sudo systemctl enable doxa
 ```